 While limit reference points for albacore and other Western and Central Pacific Ocean (WCPO) stocks have been agreed by the WCPFC, a target reference point has only been agreed (on an interim basis) for skipjack tuna.
-Existing scientific analyses of candidate target reference points for south Pacific albacore are summarised, noting that a new stock assessment will be presented to SC14.
+Existing scientific analyses of candidate target reference points for south Pacific albacore are summarised, noting that a new stock assessment has since been agreed by SC14.
 The current review indicates that a target reference point based upon $\%SB{F=0}$ would be appropriate for use as a performance indicator within the harvest strategy.